jfhenriques/sensormqtt/README.md

 ```

 # Limitations
-- Mqtt user and password is not supported yet when connecting to the broker
 - No multiple instances of the same sensor (like configuring multiple template sensors in home assistant)
 - if default_publish_interval == 0 and sensors don't provide their own mqtt_topic, the readings will never be published